alvyn279/discord-events/README.md

 ### Reminder feature
 Opt-in feature where a separate thread in the bot checks for events and notifies a channel 15 minutes before it occurs.

+## 🛠 Setup
+For each instance of the bot running on your servers, obtain a bot token for it on the Discord Developer portal ([example](https://www.toptal.com/chatbot/how-to-make-a-discord-bot)).

 ## 🤖 Running the bot locally

 1. Set env vars: